AlexCB98/iss-tracker/README.md

-# ISS Current Location
+# ISS Overhead Notifier

-A simple Python project that retrieves the current location of the International Space Station (ISS).
+A simple Python project that checks whether the International Space Station (ISS) is currently overhead during the night and sends an email notification.

-This project was built using a public API and Python requests.
+This project was built using Python, public APIs, and SMTP.

 ---

 ## Features

-* Sends a request to an external API
-* Retrieves the current ISS coordinates
+* Retrieves the current ISS location
-* Displays latitude and longitude in the terminal
+* Retrieves local sunrise and sunset times
+* Checks if the ISS is near your location
+* Checks if it is currently night
+* Sends an email notification when both conditions are met

 ---

 ## What I practiced

-* Working with APIs
+* Working with multiple APIs
-* Sending HTTP requests with requests
+* Sending HTTP requests with `requests`
-* Reading JSON data
+* Reading and processing JSON data
-* Accessing nested dictionaries
+* Working with functions
+* Using `datetime` and `time`
-* Error handling with raise_for_status()
+* Sending emails with `smtplib`
+* Combining multiple conditions into a complete application

 ---